-Please find below a selection of quotes from the returned forms which were completed in 2021.
+Please find below a selection of quotes from the returned forms which were completed in 2022.

-ng that school could
+d do better for me

-/'ve been very impressed i with suppo A from school
+/'ve been very mpressed with suppor of from so h001

 this year.
-M lis d Ms have
+M. lis d Ms have

-been very go god at fil nding way us to a dapt
+been very go od at fe nding way us to ac lapt

-Pheir teachin ing style, for wit hout
+their teachin in style for with out

-distr upting b earning 1 for all.
-They he ave
+disno upting b earning, for all.
+They ha ve

-gree atly rec resured me.
-So no " ;
+gre atly rec resured me.
+So. no :

-6) My child receives an appropriate amount of help from teachers and (Agree) Sometimes Disagree teacher assistants, where there is the capacity to receive this Don't know. comment: Our child is making progre and we know the suffort all staff contribute to this
+6) My child receives an appropriate amount of help from teachers and (Agree) Sometimes Disagree teacher assistants, where there is the capacity to receive this Don't know. comment: Our child is making progres and we know the suffort all staff contribute to this